laravel/docs/quick.md

 		@endforeach
 	@stop

-You may be wondering where to find our `echo` statements.
-When using Blade, you may echo data by surrounding it with double curly braces.
-It's a cinch.
-Now, you should be able to hit the `/users` route and see the names of your users displayed in the response.
+There are no `echo` statements.
+With Blade, you may echo data by putting it in double curly braces.
+Navigate to the `/users` route in your web browser and see the names of your users displayed.

-This is just the beginning.
-In this tutorial, you've seen the very basics of Laravel, but there are so many more exciting things to learn.
-Keep reading through the documentation and dig deeper into the powerful features available to you in [Eloquent](/docs/eloquent) and [Blade](/docs/templates).
-Or, maybe you're more interested in [Queues](/docs/queues) and [Unit Testing](/docs/testing).
-Then again, maybe you want to flex your architecture muscles with the [IoC Container](/docs/ioc).
-The choice is yours!
+<a name="next-steps"></a>

+This tutorial showed the basics of Laveral, but there's much more.

+See [Configuration](/docs/configuration) for important information on settgin up Laravel.

+Keep reading the documentation to dig deeper into [Eloquent](/docs/eloquent) and [Blade](/docs/templates).
+There's also [Queues](/docs/queues), [Unit Testing](/docs/testing) and [IoC Containers](/docs/ioc).

 <a name="deploying-your-application"></a>
 ## Deploying Your Application

-One of Laravel's goals is to make PHP application development enjoyable from download to deploy, and [Laravel Forge](https://forge.laravel.com) provides a simple way to deploy your Laravel applications onto blazing fast servers.
+[Laravel Forge](https://forge.laravel.com) provides a simple way to deploy your Laravel applications onto blazing fast servers.
 Forge can configure and provision servers on DigitalOcean, Linode, Rackspace, and Amazon EC2.
-Like Homestead, all of the latest goodes are included: Nginx, PHP 5.5, MySQL, Postgres, Redis, Memcached, and more.
+Like Homestead, all of the latest are included: Nginx, PHP 5.5, MySQL, Postgres, Redis, Memcached, and more.
 Forge "Quick Deploy" can even deploy your code for you each time you push changes out to Github or Bitbucket!

 On top of that, Forge can help you configure queue workers, SSL, Cron jobs, sub-domains, and more.
 For more information, visit the [Forge website](https://forge.laravel.com).